iadvize/documentation/docs/building-your-bot-on-iadvize.md

 We strongly advise to put an `await` between each answer your bot is going to send to the visitor  to enhance the conversational experience with your bot.
 You can use an await of a few seconds for each message you send to the visitor.
 Answering directly would be too unnatural otherwise.

 #### Do not disguise your bot as a human
-We will refuse any integration that masks the fact that a bot is a human.
+We will refuse any integration that masks the fact that a bot isn't a human.
 According to our experience, we know that it results in important satisfaction drop.
 You should state at the beginning of the conversation that the operator is not human.
 Also provide a specific avatar that makes it clear that the agent is a bot.

 #### Be careful about the length of your messages
 You should never send a message over 450 characters long (technical limitation).
 We even advise not to send more than 250 characters per message (optimal Ux).
 To offer a great conversational experience try to write short and concise answers.
 If you really need to send a long answer we recommend splitting your entire message in smaller ones of max.
 250 characters that are semantically coherent.